 Details of nerve damage in Tramadol users

-There have been no direct reports of Tramadol causing nerve damage in its users.
-In fact, physicians often prescribed to order Tramadol online for treating nerve damage in patients who experience severe pain conditions.
+There have been no direct reports of this drug causing nerve damage in its users.
+In fact, physicians often prescribe to order Tramadol online for treating nerve damage in patients who experience severe pain conditions.
 Based on consumer reports, nerve damage from its use seems to stem from the fact that the drug was used in conjunction with other medications.

 Some of these drugs include antidepressants and Neurontin.
-Also, symptoms of nerve damage were higher in women between the ages of forty and sixty, most whom were using Tramadol for at least a year or two.
+Also, symptoms of nerve damage were higher in women between the ages of forty and sixty, most whom were using this medication for at least a year or two.

 Is it possible to avoid nerve damage associated with Tramadol use?

-Medical researchers are as yet unaware how exactly Tramadol causes nerve damage in rare cases.
+Medical researchers are as yet unaware how exactly this medication causes nerve damage in rare cases.
 To avoid any kind of health complications from side effects, it is always safer to follow the prescription instructions without altering them in any manner.